Grand Hotel Prishtina

 The Grand Hotel Prishtina is a hotel situated in the Mother Theresa Boulevard in downtown Pristina, the capital of Kosovo.
-Originally projected by the Kosovar architect Bashkim Fehmiu together with the two Serbian architects Dragan Kovačević and Miša Jevremović, its building started in 1974 and was completed in 1978.
-The hotel features 350 rooms spread out on 13 floors, and covers a total area of over 32.000m².
+Originally projected by the Albanian architect Bashkim Fehmiu together with the two Serbian architects Dragan Kovačević and Miša Jevremović, its building started in 1974 and was completed in 1978.
+The hotel features 350 rooms spread out on 13 floors, and covers a total area of over 32000 m2.
 Today, however, only 1% of the rooms in the hotel are used for guests.

-In an article in 2018 by the New York Times, Grand Hotel Prishtina was rated as "the worst hotel in the world".